How I Test and Review Scopes

 6. Field Testing

-• Long-range precision shooting sessions
+• Long-range precision shooting sessions at multiple distances

 • Rapid target acquisition drills

-• Low-light and night vision compatibility tests (where applicable)
+• Night vision compatibility tests (where applicable)

 During these sessions, I pay close attention to: